QxLabIreland/Binaqual/README.md

 }
 ```

-If you use the SynBAD dataset, the above paper, as well as the Binamix library paper:
+If you use the SynBAD dataset, cite the above paper and the Binamix library [paper](https://arxiv.org/abs/2505.01369):

 ```bibtex
 @misc{barry2025binamixpythonlibrary,